cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 ### `HasBeginBlocker`

-The `HasBeginBlocker` is an extension interface from `AppModule`.
+The `HasBeginBlocker` is an extension interface from `appmodule.AppModule`.
 All modules that have an `BeginBlock` method implement this interface.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/core/appmodule/module.go#L56-L63